bobbylight/ZeldaJS/README.md

 production (minified) versions of the game by running `gulp`.
 The development version will be built in `src/js` and the production version in `dist/`.

-`index.html` demos the most recent build of the game, while `editor.html` demos the most recent bulid of the map editor.
+`index.html` demos the most recent build of the game, while `editor.html` demos the most recent build of the map editor.

 ## Roadmap